Kenneth L. Marcus

 Kenneth L. Marcus is an American attorney, academic, and government official.
-He is the founder and leader of the Brandeis Center.
+He is the founder and chairman of the Brandeis Center.
 He was the Assistant Secretary for Civil Rights at the United States Department of Education from August 6, 2018, through July 9, 2020, after which he resumed his position at the Brandeis Center.
+While working at the Department of Education's Office for Civil Rights, Marcus authored a reinterpretation of the Title VI of the Civil Rights Act of 1964 to expand protections against racial discrimination in education to include religious discrimination.
+Marcus has also advocated for the adoption of the IHRA definition of antisemitism.

 Marcus previously served as the Lillie and Nathan Ackerman Chair in Equality and Justice in America at Baruch College in New York.
 He also previously served as staff director of the United States Commission on Civil Rights (OCR).

 Education

 Marcus was raised in Sharon, Massachusetts, and graduated from Sharon High School in 1984.
 He then attended Williams College, where he was a member of Phi Beta Kappa and graduated magna cum laude in 1988.
 He received a Juris Doctor from University of California, Berkeley, School of Law, Boalt Hall in 1991.

 Career

 Berkeley Three case

 Early in his career, Marcus served as lead counsel for the Berkeley Three, three neighbors in Berkeley, California who had protested against a planned low-income housing project for the homeless in their neighborhood in 1993 by the U.S. Department of Housing and Urban Development (HUD).
 A housing rights group complained about the protests and four federal HUD officials began investigating the neighbors.
 The neighbors, represented by Marcus and the Center for Individual Rights, sued the officials alleging that the investigation had violated their First Amendment rights.
 In 1998, a federal district court ruled in favor of the neighbors and the verdict was upheld by the U.S. Court of Appeals for the Ninth Circuit in 2000 which, in a unanimous opinion, held that the investigating officials "could not have reasonably believed their actions to be consistent with the First Amendment."
 Publicity regarding the case forced HUD to change its policy on fair housing investigations.